 Scuba diving on Australia’s Great Barrier Reef is on the bucket list of every diver.
 From Osprey Reef to the SS Yongala wreck, it is covered in colourful corals and sea-life.
 Dolphins, porpoises and whales regularly inhabit the area.
 Alternatively, head west to Rowley Shoals or south for great white shark cage diving.

-Diving in Australia is a must for many scuba divers, and when anyone considers Australia as their next holiday destination, they know the underwater world will not disappoint.
-With a coastline of over 25,000 kilometres, this incredible continent offers some of the best dive sites in the world.
+Scuba diving in Australia is a must for many scuba divers, and when anyone considers Australia as their next holiday destination, they know the underwater world will not disappoint.
+With a coastline of over 25,000 kilometres, this incredible continent offers some of the best diving locations in the world.

 Australia's diving incites many people’s dream to dive Queensland's Great Barrier Reef – the world’s largest and healthiest coral reef system.
 Diving the Great Barrier Reef (GBR) in Queensland is deservedly on many people's bucket list, showcasing countless stunning reefs supporting a plethora of marine life and hard and soft corals.
 Then there is the wreck of the SS Yongala, widely recognised as one of the world's best dive sites, combining history with marine life to an unparalleled level.
 With such a large expanse, the reef offers simply the best of Australia scuba diving.